silliman/fabric-lab-IBM-Z/lab4.rst

 **Hint:** You can grab the data box at its lower right corner and resize the data box if you do not see all of the data you have pasted.

 **Step 5.19:** I highlighted two fields in the above screenshot.
 You will need to take the value of the *titleId*, which is **LID:6789**, and repeat that in the *id* field just above the *data* box.
+(In the *id* field, do not put in the double-quotes).
 This is required for the API call to work.
 The other change to make is to change the part of the *owner* value that is to the right of the '*#*' character to match the *personID* of the person you created in *Step 5.13* (**“1111”** in my example).
 Your *data* box should look like this, with the changes discussed in this step highlighted:

 .. image:: images/lab4/5.19_LandTitle3.png